lsst-sitcom/sitcomtn-048/index.rst

 The `Rubin Observatory Controls (Obs-Controls) Documentation webspace <https://obs-controls.lsst.io>`__ fulfills the same purpose as the `Obs-Ops webspace`_, except it is focused on observatory control software.
 This area is the first place to go when looking to learn more about the control system and how to use it.
-SIT-COM personnel are encouraged to populate and contribute to this webspace, as well.
+SIT-Com personnel are encouraged to populate and contribute to this webspace, as well.
 It is very common (and encouraged) to link content between this area and the `Obs-Ops webspace`_.

 The process to edit the `Obs-Control webspace <https://obs-controls.lsst.io>`_ follows the same concept as the `Obs-Ops webspace`_.